-One Redditor has gone back to the basics of frugal living by growing their own fresh produce at home.
+One green-thumbed Redditor has gone back to the basics of frugal living by growing their own fresh produce at home.

 The r/Frugal subreddit is full of tips for saving a few dollars — advice that comes in handy during this time of massive inflation.
 But while there are many tips about food and inexpensive recipes, there don’t seem to be many gardening posts.